cdevents/spec/primer.md

 ### Simplified data model

-In the initial version of CDEvents we tackled a simple scenario in which each artifact is build from a single repository and each service is deployed from a single artifact.
+In the initial version of CDEvents we tackled a simple scenario in which each artifact is built from a single repository and each service is deployed from a single artifact.

-This data model is somewhat limiting, but is has allowed us to put more focus on the overall structure of the protocol in the first release.
+This data model is somewhat limited, but is has allowed us to put more focus on the overall structure of the protocol in the first release.

-We plan to extend the data model to more complex scenarios in upcoming releases.
+We plan to extend the data model to support more complex scenarios in upcoming releases.

 ## Relations to CloudEvents